Killer Frost: Caitlin Snow

-DC Rebirth

 In DC Rebirth, Caitlin Snow is taken to Belle Reve Penitentiary, where she is introduced to the Suicide Squad and offered a place on the team by Amanda Waller.
 She accepts and joins the team.
 She helps the Suicide Squad in their fight against the Justice League, but subsequently assists them against Maxwell Lord when he is possessed by Eclipso, whose attempt to tap into her "darkest desire" only unlocks her desire to make a difference.
 She then has to save all the Suicide Squad and the Justice League by absorbing the energy out of Superman and using it against Lord.
 Afterwards, Waller is forced to release Snow into Batman's custody.
-She then joined the new Justice League of America made up of Batman, the Atom, Lobo, Black Canary, Vixen and the Ray.
+She then joined the new Justice League of America made up of Batman, the Atom, Lobo, Black Canary, Vixen, and the Ray.